Azure/aad-pod-identity/docs/readmes/README.validation.md

    /subscriptions/<subid>/resourcegroups/<resourcegroup>/providers/Microsoft.ManagedIdentity/userAssignedIdentities/<name>
    ```

-   The same can be checked via following regex pattern, any resource not matching the pattern is considered as invalid.
+   The same can be validate using the following regex pattern.
+Resource ID that does not match this pattern is considered invalid.

    ```
    (?i)/subscriptions/(.+?)/resourcegroups/(.+?)/providers/Microsoft.ManagedIdentity/(.+?)/(.+)